blockchain-ebook/nodejs-blockchain/chapter5/README.md

 The official explanation:

 Node.js® is a JavaScript runtime built on Chrome 's V8 JavaScript engine.
-Node.
-Js USES an event - driven, non - blocking I/O model that top service it lightweight and efficient.
+Node.js USES an event - driven, non - blocking I/O model that top service it lightweight and efficient.

 Node.js® is a platform for you to develop applications in the JavaScript language, and a perfect choice for data-intensive real-time programs running on distributed units.